 Who among us can fail to be moved by Arjuna’s anguish?
 Hopelessly confused, Arjuna pleads with Lord Krishna to show him the way.
 Krishna obliges, taking on the role of a teacher to help Arjuna figure out the right course of action, which Krishna believes is to fight this war.
 The wisdom of the Gita—and the claim that it remains a relevant guide to our inner battlefield—is inseparable from Krishna’s advice to Arjuna.
 So, to evaluate the Gita, we need to evaluate the arguments Krishna uses to persuade Arjuna to fight.
 How good are these arguments?

 I am aware that my reading of the Gita—like every other reading of it—is subjective and selective; I know that there are other ways of reading it.
-I’ve approached the Gita as expository literature, using the same yardsticks of truth and beauty that I take to other literary texts.
+I have approached the Gita as expository literature, using the same yardsticks of truth and beauty that I take to other literary texts.
 I agree with Eknath Easwaran, an admirer and well-known translator of the Gita, when he says, ‘To understand the Gita, it is important to look beneath the surface of its injunctions and see the mental state involved.’
 I have tried to do the same.
 I know that the Gita is not ‘mere literature’ to millions of Hindus, including many of my family and friends.
 It is also sacred scripture, a guide to practical wisdom, a source of personal and social identity, cultural and national pride, and more.
 My intention is not to offend as an end in itself, but this book review will likely unsettle many; a few will respond in angry and defensive ways.
 May they find in the Gita the wisdom to forgive my indiscretions.

 Get Up and Fight!